-December 8, 2007 Residents of Cold Lake and surrounding communities to benefit from more than \$3.5 million infrastructure investment Cold Lake...
-The federal and provincial governments will invest over \$3.5 million to reconstruct and widen English Bay Road to meet current and projected traffic volumes.
-Brian Storseth, Member of Parliament for Westlock-St. Paul, on behalf of The Honourable Rona Ambrose, President of the Queen's Privy Council for Canada, Minister of Intergovernmental Affairs and Minister of Western Economic Diversification, and Denis Ducharme, MLA for Bonnyville-Cold Lake, announced the funding through the Canada-Alberta Municipal Rural Infrastructure Fund (CAMRIF).
-"Today's joint investment of over \$3.5 million will improve efficiency and safety for motorists, pedestrians and bicyclists using the English Bay Road," said MP Storseth.
-"The Government of Canada recognizes that strong, healthy communities require modern infrastructure, which is why we are delivering on our promise to help communities become vibrant and productive places to live, work and raise families."
-English Bay Road is a major collector roadway bordering the Municipal District of Bonnyville and the City of Cold Lake.
-The roadway services the two bordering communities, as well as Cold Lake First Nations and attractions such as the Cold Lake Fish Hatchery and the provincial campground.
-Over 2,000 vehicles per day are expected to benefit from the safer and more efficient roadway following the reconstruction.
-"Widening English Bay Road is just one example of how we're continuing to improve highway infrastructure in the province," said Ducharme.
-"It reflects our Premier's plan to secure Alberta's future by building communities, greening our growth and creating opportunity."
+February 1, 2008 County of Thorhild receives infrastructure funding to improve safety at railway crossing County of Thorhild...
+The federal and provincial governments will jointly invest \$85,600 to upgrade the Alpen Siding Railway Crossing in the County of Thorhild.
+Brian Storseth, Member of Parliament for Westlock-St. Paul, on behalf of the Honourable Rona Ambrose, President of the Queen's Privy Council for Canada, Minister of Intergovernmental Affairs and Minister of Western Economic Diversification, and Mike Cardinal, MLA for Athabasca-Redwater, on behalf of Luke Ouellette, Minister of Infrastructure and Transportation, announced the funding today through the Canada-Alberta Municipal Rural Infrastructure Fund (CAMRIF).
+"Today's investment will help ensure safer driving conditions for the residents of the County of Thorhild," said MP Brian Storseth.
+"Our government is proud to partner with the Province of Alberta to ensure our communities remain safe and productive places to live, work and raise families."
+The Alpen Siding Railway Crossing upgrade in the County of Thorhild will convert a temporary private (CN) railway crossing to a regular uncontrolled railway crossing.
+The crossing, which existed before the road was constructed, is being upgraded to improve safety and visibility "Upgrading this railway crossing will improve safety for the residents of the County of Thorhild," said Cardinal.
+"Reducing collisions on Alberta roads reflects Premier Ed Stelmach's plan to secure Alberta's future by building communities, greening our growth and creating opportunity."
 Under the initial CAMRIF Agreement signed in June 2006, the federal and provincial governments each committed \$88 million to the fund, with participating local governments expected to make up the remaining costs.
 This year, the Government of Canada and the Province of Alberta have each provided an additional \$19 million to the Canada-Alberta Municipal Rural Infrastructure Fund as part of their commitment to help smaller communities meet their pressing infrastructure needs.
 The total amount available from the CAMRIF, with federal and provincial investment and matching local government contribution in projects, is \$321 million.
 A minimum of 55 per cent of funding under CAMRIF targets green infrastructure projects that contribute to community economic development and environmental quality of life.
 These include water, wastewater, solid waste, environmental energy improvements and public transit.
 The fund also invests in recreational infrastructure, tourism, cultural projects, local roads and broadband connectivity.
-Projects are selected on a competitive basis from applications received from Alberta communities. -30- Media enquiries may be directed to:
+Projects are selected on a competitive basis from applications received from Alberta communities.
+Contacts: Communications Manager Western Economic Diversification Canada Edmonton, Alberta Tel: (780) 495-6892 Jerry Bellikka Director of Communications Alberta Infrastructure and Transportation Edmonton, Alberta Tel: (780) 415-1841